viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

 You can use any physical sensor or anything else that provides measurements with Viam.
-Once configured as a sensor component, you can get sensor readings using the standardized sensor API.
+Configure it as a sensor.
+Then you can get sensor readings using the sensor API.

 [Collect sensor data →](/how-tos/collect-sensor-data/)